 One of the great benefits of being the host of The Upper Cervical Marketing Podcast is I get to talk with some of the most successful upper cervical doctors in our profession.
-Many of these doctors are my personal friends but others I just interact with on the podcast.
+Many of these doctors are my personal friends but others I just interact with on the chiropractic podcasts.
 But in all these conversations I learn a lot about what it takes to be successful.

 Before my injury I had a successful all-cash upper cervical practice and I learned a lot about how to be successful in business from coaching companies and trial and error but these conversations with doctors who have had tremendous success in business and in life have been an incredible blessing to me both personally and professionally.
 I point to these conversations as one of the reasons why I have been blessed to grow a business three times the size of my chiropractic practice in about the same amount of time.